 - Physically forcing my child to do something against his will.

 The list could go on.
 But these are all ways of undermining and invalidating a child and his or her thoughts or feelings.
-It’s a way of communicating what you thing is not important, who you are is not important.
+It’s a way of communicating what you think is not important, who you are is not important.

 Can you think of ways that you yourself were not listened to?
 Can you think of a time when what you thought didn’t matter, or times when you were steered in a direction you really didn’t want to go?
-What does it feel like to this day when you are ignored or dismissed?
+What does it feel like to this day when you are ignored, dismissed, or forced?
 It hurts doesn’t it?

 I get it that parents once in a while will have to make decisions that are in the best interested of their children, even if the children don’t understand.
 I know this.
 But using this as a default mode of parenting or as an excuse to dismiss children and their voices will come at a cost.
 The cost is the same as I’ve mentioned before: not feeling good enough, deficient and confused.

 Many of us know what it feels like to feel somehow not feel good enough…or that if we just do X, then we will be acceptable.
 But this is a no win game.
 The finish line never stops moving, it’s continually out of reach.

 This is not something I want to pass on to my kids.
 Let’s teach our children that who they are matters.
 Let’s give our kids the gift of knowing themselves and loving themselves for it.